taaa66/micSim/README.md

 **Q: What's the uptime SLA?**
 A: We target 99.9% availability.
 The platform can also function offline with sync on reconnection.

 ---

-## 🚀 Call to Action

-### If You're a Program Director

-Your residents deserve every advantage.
-Request a demo to see how OphthalmoSim+ can enhance your curriculum.

-📧 **clinical@ophthalmosim.com**

-### If You're a Resident

-Your career depends on skills you develop now.
-Ask your program director about OphthalmoSim+, or explore individual access options.

-📧 **residents@ophthalmosim.com**

-### If You're an Investor or Partner

-The future of surgical education is being built today.
-Let's discuss how we can work together.

-📧 **partnerships@ophthalmosim.com**

-### If You're a Developer

-We're building something meaningful.
-If you're passionate about healthcare, education, or high-performance applications, we'd love to hear from you.

-📧 **careers@ophthalmosim.com**

----